The Gund

 Robin Goodman

-Collections Manager & Registrar
+Exhibitions and Collections Registrar

 Before joining The Gund, Robin served as registrar for the Kalamazoo Institute of Arts for eight years and interned with the Kingman Museum and the Penn Museum.
 She holds an undergraduate degree from the University of Evansville, where she pursued dual majors in archaeology and art history, and a master's degree in art history from the Pennsylvania State University.